Fortnite 2 Season 8 Missions and Punch Playing cards: NPCs Location - TheNewsTrace

 Shoot an opponent’s head with an attack rifle or sniper rifle

-Deal injury to an opponent inside 30 seconds of the usage of a Hideout
+Deal harm to an opponent inside of 30 seconds of the use of a Hideout

 Make a gesture on best of a mountain